 Prof. Ir.
 Rachmat Witoelar, Special Envoy of the President of the Republic of Indonesia for climate change, delivered his opening remarks on the launching of the Brown to Green Report 2018 organized by the Institute for Essential Services Reform (IESR) in Jakarta, November 21, 2018.
 The event was attended by 80 participants representing government institutions, businesses, academics, media and NGOs.

-Indonesia lead by President Jokowi, said Rachmat, has a commitment to work in achieving the Paris Agreement target.
+Indonesia led by President Jokowi, said Rachmat, has a commitment to work towards achieving the Paris Agreement target.
 However,

 Fabby Tumiwa, Executive Director of IESR, opening the launch of Brown to Green Report 2018 in Jakarta

 In his presentation, Fabby Tumiwa, Executive Director of IESR said that the Brown to Green Report 2018 is one of the important reports that can be utilized as a reference for policy makers in Indonesia to fulfill the country’s commitment under the Paris Agreement.
 As the report provides a comprehensive assessment of the G20 countries’ and Indonesia’s performance towards a low carbon economy.
 Using around 80 indicators the report gives detailed information about the gaps and current developments of emissions, decarbonization, climate policy and financing of the transition.

 Fabby Tumiwa, Executive Director of IESR, presenting the key findings of Brown to Green Report 2018